Kriangsak Chamanan

-Kriangsak Chamanan (เกรียงศักดิ์ ชมะนันทน์, /th/; 17 December 1917 – 23 December 2003) was the 15th prime minister of Thailand, serving from 1977 to 1980.
-After staging a successful coup, he was asked to become Prime Minister in 1977.
-He ruled until 1980 and is credited with "steering Thailand to democracy" in a time when communist insurgents were rampant internally and neighbouring countries turned to communist rule following the communist takeover of Vietnam: South Vietnam (by the Viet Cong), Laos (by the Pathet Lao), and Cambodia (by the Khmer Rouge).
+Kriangsak is credited with "steering Thailand to democracy" in a time when communist insurgents were rampant internally and neighbouring countries turned to communist rule following the communist takeover of Vietnam: South Vietnam (by the Viet Cong), Laos (by the Pathet Lao), and Cambodia (by the Khmer Rouge).
+Due to his landmark foreign and domestic developmental policies, Kriangsak is generally considered one of the greatest prime ministers of Thailand.